-Assessment objectives as a percentage of each component
+Assessment Objectives as a Percentage of Each Component

-Assessment objective Weighting in components % 6
+Assessment objective Weighting in components %

-Paper 1 Paper 2 and Component 3 Component 4
+Paper 1 Component 3 Component 4

-AO1 Reading 80 20 -
+AO1 Reading 80 20

-AO2 Writing 20 80 -
+AO2 Writing 20 80

-AO3 Speaking and Listening - - 100
+AO3 Speaking and Listening - 100

 Total 100 100 100

-3 Subject content
+3 Subject Content

-This syllabus gives you the flexibility to design a course that will interest, challenge and engage your learners.
-Where appropriate you are responsible for selecting suitable subject contexts, resources and examples to support your learners' study.
-These should be appropriate for the learners' age, cultural background and learning context as well as complying with your school policies and local legal requirements.
+This syllabus gives you the flexibility to design a course that will interest, challenge and engage your students.
+Where appropriate you are responsible for selecting suitable subject contexts, resources and examples to support your students' study.
+These should be appropriate for the students' age, cultural background and learning context as well as complying with your school policies and local legal requirements.

-The skills covered in the syllabus are outlined below.
+The skills covered in the syllabus are outlined below: